 - Health Insurance: If you are unemployed and have been receiving unemployment insurance benefits for at least 12 consecutive weeks, you can take penalty free distributions assuming you receive the distributions no more than 60 days after being re-employed again.

-DISCLAIMER: Midland IRA does not offer investment, tax, financial, or legal advice nor do we endorse any products, investments, or companies that offer such advice and/or investments.
+DISCLAIMER: Midland Trust does not offer investment, tax, financial, or legal advice nor do we endorse any products, investments, or companies that offer such advice and/or investments.
 All parties are strongly encouraged to perform their own due diligence and consult with the appropriate professional(s) licensed in that area before entering into any type of investment.

 *All investments involve risk.
 There are no guarantees that alternative asset investments will increase returns and minimize losses.
 Like traditional investments, there are inherent risks of investing in alternative assets and many hold the opportunity to lose most or all money invested.